Application-Aware Mode Requirements for Hyper-V

 Get the source VM IP address in Hyper-V Manager.

 Ping the source VM from the Hyper-V server machine.

 If the ping command is successful, you're all set.

-If you are planning on using Linux or FreeBSD virtual machines under Microsoft Hyper-V management, refer to the corresponding Knowledge Base and Microsoft Hyper-V support articles.
+If you are planning on using Linux or FreeBSD virtual machines under Microsoft Hyper-V management, refer to the corresponding Application-Aware Mode for Linux VMs page and Microsoft Hyper-V support article.